Ayush-iitkgp/Ayush-iitkgp.github.io/posts/one-class-classification-algorithms.md

 <center><img src="/images/oneClassClassification.png" alt="One-Class Classification Boundary" height="200px" width="375px" border="1px" style="margin: 0px 20px">One-Class Classification Boundary</center><br/>

-## Mathematics of different One-Class Classification Algorithms
+## Mathematics behind different One-Class Classification Algorithms

 In this section, I will explain the mathematics behind different one-class machine learning algorithms by taking a cue from [this research paper](http://file.scirp.org/pdf/JBiSE20100300003_45072138.pdf).

-### One-Class Gaussian
+### **One-Class Gaussian**
+This model uses the The Gaussian model is considered as a density estimation model.
+The assumption is that the target samples form a multivariate normal distribution, therefore for a given test sample z in n-dimensional space, the probability density function can be calculated as:

 Thank you very much for making it this far.